Zigurds Lanka

 Lanka started to play chess when he was 6 years old.
 He won the Latvian Chess Championship in 1993 and 2020.
 His Elo rating peaks were 2575 in 1997 and 2531 in 2005.
 Lanka is considered to be an excellent theoretician and trainer.
 He assisted Alexei Shirov.
 Zigurds Lanka graduated from the Latvian University and is a journalist by profession.
+In recent years, Lanka has been living in Germany but he still participates in Latvian tournaments on a regular basis.

 Lanka is married to former high jumper Nina Serbina.